quandquang1312/Cpp-Draft/README.md

 };
 ```

 Instead we will have EventBus protocol.
-Each class wll have to Subscribe for the topics.
+Each class will have to Subscribe for the topics.
 Once a component submit a change,
 it will Publish it, the Subscribers will receive it.

 ```